 As to UoM, it is agreed between the parties that, to the best of their knowledge No data, know-how or information of UoM shall be Needed by another Party for implementation of the Project (Article 25.2 Grant Agreement) or exploitation of that other Party’s Results (Article 25.3 Grant Agreement).

 This represents the status at the time of signature of this Consortium Agreement.

 PARTY 7

-As to MPIL, it is agreed between the parties that, to the best of their knowledge (please choose)
+As to MPIL, it is agreed between the parties that, to the best of their knowledge

-Option 1: The following background is hereby identified and agreed upon for the Project.
-Specific limitations and/or conditions, shall be as mentioned hereunder: